tarantool-php/phpunit-extras/README.md

 ## Annotations

-Besides the annotations provided by the package `rybakit/phpunit-extras`, the library is shipped with add-ons specific to Tarantool.
+Besides the annotations provided by the package `rybakit/phpunit-extras`, the library is shipped with annotations specific to Tarantool.
 The easiest way to enable them is by inheriting your test classes from `Tarantool\PhpUnit\TestCase`:

 ```php